 So what’s all the buzz about?

 If you’re a fungi fanatic, chances are you don’t need another reason to love mushroom mycelium.
-It’s widely celebrated for it’s extraordinary health benefits for humans, from supporting brain health to improving immune function, which we cover in detail in this article.
+It’s widely celebrated for its extraordinary health benefits for humans, from supporting brain health to improving immune function.

 The first groundbreaking study began in 2015 from Washington State University.
 Western Honeybees are present on every continent except Antarctica, and they were first observed foraging on mushroom mycelium, which was what sparked inspiration for the study.